Home equity is one of the greatest assets of homeowners, so it’s vital to understand how it works and how it can benefit you.

 Before applying for a HELOC, reflect on your financial goals and understand the risks.
 HELOCs provide a lot of flexibility, but it is a new debt that must be paid in a specified amount of time.
 Online calculators can help you determine if a HELOC fits into your budget by estimating your line of credit and monthly payments.
 Also, ask your financial institution if there are additional expenses such as application fees or appraisal costs.

 Want a little more help?
-Check out our eLearning modules on Financial Health.
+Check out our online courses in Financial Health.